joshbegley/nyt-latest/README.md

 **U.K. Conservatives Suffer Sharp Setbacks in Early Results of Local Elections**\
-`The scale of the losses suffered by Prime Minister Rishi Sunak’s party sent an ominous message about its chances at an upcoming general election.`\
+`The scale of the losses suffered by Prime Minister Rishi Sunak’s party sent an ominous message about its chances in an upcoming general election.`\
 https://nytimes.com/2024/05/03/world/europe/uk-elections-labour-conservatives.html

 **Witness Who Extracted Secret Tape of Trump Will Return to the Stand**\